-I knew that a person had a spinal cord, but really I knew little, if anything, of its use.
-I had seen in reading anatomy that at the upper portion of the body the front side of the spinal cord supplied the motor nerves, and the back side of the cord the sensory nerves, but that gave no very great clue to what to do for flux.
-As I began at the base of the brain, and thought by pressures and rubbings I could push some of the hot to the cold places, and in so doing I found rigid and loose places on the muscles and ligaments of the whole spine, while the lumbar was in a very congested condition.
-I won'ted for a few minutes on that philosophy, and told the mother to report next day, and if I could do anything more for her boy I would cheerfully do so.
+I knew that a person had a spinal cord, but really, I knew little, if anything, of its use.
+I had read in anatomy that the upper portion of the body was supplied with motor nerves from the front side of the spinal cord, and that the back side of the cord gave off the sensory nerves, but that gave no very great clue as to what to do for flux.
+I began work at the base of the brain, and thought by pressure and rubbing I could push some of the hot to the cold places.
+While so doing I found rigid and loose places in the muscles and ligaments of the child's whole spine, while the lumbar region was in a very congested condition.
+I worked for a few minutes on that philosophy, and then told the mother to report to me the next day, and if I could do anything more for her boy I would cheerfully do so.
 She came early next morning with the news that her child was well.
-Flux was in a large per cent of the families of Macon.
+Flux was prevalent in a large per cent of the families of Macon.
 The reader will remember that my home at that time was still in Baldwin, Kans., and I was only visiting in Macon.
-The lady whose child I had cured brought many others and their sick children to me for treatment.
-As nearly as I can remember, I had seventeen severe cases of flux in a few days, and cured all without drugs.
+The lady whose child I had cured brought many people with their sick children to me for treatment.
+As nearly as I can remember.
+I had seventeen severe cases of flux in a few days, and cured them all without drugs.

-Other cases of summer and fall diseases appeared in the city, and I was called to treat many, which I did with success.
+Other cases of summer and fall diseases appeared in the city, and I was called to treat many of them which I did with success.
 I soon found myself in possession of a large practice.
-I was not so much surprised to learn that all kinds of fevers, summer and fall diseases could be cured without drugs as to hear that a Methodist preacher had assembled my brother's wife and children for the purpose of prayers.
-He turned fool, or was born that way, as many hurried births have in all ages produced idiots, and the old theological blank poured out his idiotic soul to the Lord; telling him my father was a good man and a saint in heaven, while he was of the opinion that I was a hopeless sinner, and had better have the wind taken away before I got any worse.
-He stirred up such a hurrah and hatred in Macon, and it ran in such a stage, that those whom he could influence believed I was crazy.
-Children gave me all the road, because I said I did not believe God was a whisky and opium-drug doctor; that I believed when He made man that He had put as many legs, noses, tongues, and qualities as he needed for any purpose in life for remedies and comfort.
-For such arguments I was called an infidel, crank, crazy, and God was advised by such theological hooting owls to kill me and save the lambs.
+I was not so much surprised to discover that all kinds of fevers, summer and fall diseases could be cured without drugs as I was to hear that a Methodist preacher had assembled my brother's wife and children for the purpose of prayer.
+He had turned fool, or was born that way, (as many hurried births have in all ages produced idiots), and the old theological blank poured out his idiotic soul to the Lord; telling him that my father was a good man and a saint in heaven, while he was of the opinion that I was a hopeless sinner, and had better have my wind taken away before I got any worse.
+He stirred up a hurrah and hatred in Macon, which ran to such a stage, that those whom he could influence believed I was crazy.
+Children gave me all the road, because I said I did not believe God was a whisky and opium-drug doctor; that I believed when He made man that He had put as many legs, noses, tongues, and qualities as would be needed for any purpose in life for either remedies or comfort.
+Because of such arguments I was called an infidel, crank, crazy, and God was advised by such theological hooting owls to kill me and save the lambs.

-During this early crusade against me I was called to see a young lady said to be hopelessly ill with nervous prostration from fall heats.
+During this early crusade against me I was called to see a young lady who was said to be hopelessly ill with nervous prostration from fall heat.
 All hope had been abandoned, and she had been given up to die.
 At the end of a number of medical councils her father came to me and said: